cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 With TLS as secure transport between application and AcraServer/AcraTranslator:
 1. **Writing**: Application --> AcraTranslator --> Application --> Storage.

-   **Description**: application uses AcraTranslator to encrypt/decrypt data and save it in a storage.
+   **Description**: application uses AcraTranslator to encrypt data and save it in a storage.

    **Reading**: Application --> Storage --> Application --> AcraTranslator --> Application.

-   **Description**: application uses AcraTranslator to encrypt/decrypt data and save it in a storage.
+   **Description**: application uses AcraTranslator to decrypt data after reading from storage.

 2. **Writing**: Application --> AcraWriter --> Database.